-If you experience any of these symptoms, be cool and do not panic.
-You must adhere to some basics in order to remain fit.
+If you experience these symptoms, be calm and do not panic.
+First, however, you must adhere to some basics to remain fit.

 To avoid altitude illness, make sure you do the following:

-- Rather than taking a jeep/bus, walkking throuth the trail to allow your body to acclimate and give it more time to acclimize.
+- Rather than taking a jeep/bus, walking through the trail allows your body to acclimate and gives it more time to acclimatize.